sysadmintutorials/amazon-aws-ec2-linux-webserver/README.md

 ## Description

-This user-data script is to complement my currernt tutorial video on How to create an Amazon AWS EC2 Linux Instance. https://www.youtube.com/watch?v=tu6OykN9fh8
+This user-data script is to complement my current tutorial video on How to create an Amazon AWS EC2 Linux Instance. https://www.youtube.com/watch?v=tu6OykN9fh8

 It will install the necessary components within Linux to enable a HTTPD webserver and write IP/DNS information to index.html